pavankalyan9233/gral/gral/design/GraphAnalyticsEngine.md

 u64     client-id
 u32     number of graph
 u32     index edges, if non-zero, an edge index will be computed for the graph
-        Note that if this is not done, it will be done lazily, if a computation needs the edge index later.
+        If bit 1 (least significant bit) is set, edges will be indexed by from If bit 2 (second least sign. bit) is set, edges will be indexed by to Note that if this is not done, it will be done lazily, if a computation needs the edge index later.
 ```